Vince-Nieuw/TechChallenge/Journal.md

 Also registered domain, so got that out of the way.
 The domain is `vince-techchallenge.com` and cost 14 dollars.
 Registered using AWS s3 so I don't have to fix the DNS-servers.
 Decided not to use terraform, not worth the hassle.
 Will likely regret this down the road.

+Setting the Ec2-instance was okay, again - find a template and modify accordingly.
+Made a critical mistake in the directory structuree by using a recursive touch to create main.tf, variables.tf and output.tf while I was in a sub-directory of the root.
+Heh.

+Important//TODO -- MongoDB is now manually installed by leveraging a user-script.
+Should probably add checks for that in the runner.